Nourish Logo

 1. Improved team efficiency

-The most common way care teams are feeling empowered by personalised plans is through increased efficiency.
+The most common benefit for care teams using personalised plans is increased efficiency.

-Having each care plan easily accessible at the touch of a button can save carers a huge amount of time looking through stacks of paper and spending lengthy periods writing up notes.
-It also means there’s no confusion or questioning when shifts change, as you handover to the next carer they have all of the same information readily available.
-Knowing what’s been done and what needs to be done allows carers to ensure people are getting everything they need in a timely fashion.
+Having each care plan easily accessible at the touch of a button saves carers a huge amount of time.
+No more looking through stacks of paper and spending hours at the end of a shift writing up notes.
+Improving time management, and increasing care note accuracy.
+It also means there’s no confusion or questioning when shifts change.
+When you handover to the next carer they have all the information they need readily available.
+Informed carers ensure your community gets everything they need in a timely fashion.

-The Nourish system has a handover feature which allows carers to quickly scan through what a previous member of staff has done that day or night, which means that change overs are seamless and consistent care is provided at all times.
+The Nourish system has a handover feature which allows carers to quickly review previous notes.
+Informing them of what a previous team member did previously.
+So that change overs are seamless and carers provide consistent care at all times.

 2. Increased confidence in your role

-With personal plans for each individual they support accessible at the touch of a button, carers are feeling empowered through that added confidence in their role.
+Empower your carers with personal plans for each individual they support accessible at the touch of a button.
+Securing their confidence in their role.

-The Nourish system has the ability to log notes and send direct messages to other members of staff, so if something doesn’t look right or they’re unsure of something, this makes it easy for care teams to communicate with each other and support each other in their daily tasks.
+The Nourish system has the ability to log notes and send direct messages to other members of staff.
+Strong communication is crucial for quality care.
+This makes it easy for care teams to communicate with each other and support each other in their daily tasks.

 3. More time with those you support

-Those who work in care do so because they want to help and make a difference in people’s lives, but when there’s mountains of paperwork to do at the end of a shift, this can sometimes make carers feel like they could be doing more if it wasn’t for all the admin that comes with the job.
+Those who work in care do so because they want to help and make a difference in people’s lives.
+But time ia always a factor.
+When there are mountains of paperwork to do at the end of a shift it can detract from your care quality.
+Carers feel like they could be doing more if it wasn’t for all the admin that comes with the job.

-Personalised plans that are created digitally allow carers to spend less time on admin and paperwork, and more time doing what they do best, which is caring.
+Personalised plans that are created digitally allow carers to spend less time on admin and paperwork, and more time doing what they do best, caring.

 The majority of carers’ job satisfaction comes from being able to make genuine human connections and really make a difference to those they care for.
-Admin is often seen as a necessary evil of the job, but a digital way of working can cut down this admin time immensely, which makes a huge difference to the way in which care teams work.
+Admin is often seen as a necessary evil of the job, something to be endured at the end of the day.
+A digital way of working can cut down this admin time immensely, and involve your community in the process!

 4. Provide greater autonomy to care teams

-Autonomy is the key to a smooth running team, and personalised plans can help provide greater clarity on what each individual needs, without any uncertainty.
+Autonomy is the key to a smooth-running team.
+Personalised plans can help provide greater clarity on individual needs, without any uncertainty.

 With a comprehensive care plan, handover notes and direct messaging available within the Nourish system, carers no longer need to search high and low for specific information about a person.
-A personal care plan will have all the important details of what that person needs, so that the carer on duty can simply get on with their work efficiently and effectively.
+A personal care plan will have all the important details of what that person needs.
+So that the carer on duty can get on with their work efficiently and effectively.

-The Nourish system has a comprehensive care plan and personalised timeline that can give carers an extensive overview of a person’s biography, care needs, medication, emergency information and more.
+The Nourish system has a comprehensive care plan and personalised timeline that gives carers an extensive overview of a person’s biography, care needs, medication, emergency information and more.

 5. Boost workplace morale

-Having easy digital access to personalised care plans is empowering care teams in the workplace with a better understanding of what is required of them in their role.
-Working digitally eliminates a lot of the uncertainty and groups all information together in one central location, which provides greater structure and direction for care teams.
+Having easy digital access to personalised care plans empowers care teams in the workplace with a better understanding of what is required of them in their role.
+Working digitally eliminates a lot of the uncertainty and groups all information together in one central location.
+Which provides greater structure and direction for care teams.

 With a clearer view of the needs of each person under their care, their work becomes easier and they feel more motivated to go above and beyond.
-With a more streamlined system that everyone has access to, admin time is drastically cut down and teams are empowered to provide more person centred care, there’s no doubt that a digital way of working is going to boost morale in the workplace.
+Additionally, combining this with a more streamlined system that everyone can access drastically cuts down admin time and empowers teams to provide more person-led, community-centred care.
+There’s no doubt that a digital way of working is going to boost morale in the workplace.

 With the structure and efficiency of a digital personalised plan, teams can put all their effort into providing outstanding care for everyone.

 A smarter way to care.
-We’ve worked with over 1,000 care services and organisations to deliver truly person-centred care plans that transform the way care teams manage and support those they support.
+We’ve worked with over 1,000 care services and organisations to deliver truly person-led, care plans that transform the way care teams manage and support those they support.

-For more information on how the Nourish system can help your care service begin to empower your care teams, get in touch or book a demo today.
+For more information on how the Nourish system can help your care service begin to empower your care teams, get in touch and book a demo today.

 When it comes to understanding care planning sometimes its best to start at the beginning.
 That’s why we’ve designed this Care Planning 101 series to help.
 This week we’ll be starting from the beginning and helping you to understand what care plans are, what care planning involves and how it helps you to provide people with the right care for their own individual requirements.